Toxblh/sony-headphones-control-linux/Readme.md

 Change modes via CLI for WH and WI bluetooth models

+Python proto version:

+`python3 prototype/main.py`

-TODO: Doesn't work.
-I didn't find how to grab not GATT services information and how to connect via RFCOMM for send a custom command.
+TODO: Doesn't work RUST version.
+I didn't find how to grab not GATT services information and how to connect via RFCOMM to send a custom command.